The 3 Methods To Start A Fire With Sticks Are…

 What’s the first survival skill you think of when you hear the phrase “Wilderness Survival”?

-I hope survival skills such as water procurement and shelter building come to mind.
+I bet water procurement and shelter building come to mind.

 Why?
-Because fire is so freaking useful in wilderness emergencies.
+Because fire is so useful in wilderness emergencies.

 Fire and survival go together like bullets and guns.

-There’s just a special place in the human heart for fire and survival.
+There’s just a special place in the human heart for fire.

 For instance:

-When all hope seems lost in the wild, a fire will spark some much-needed inspiration to keep you going.
+When all hope seems lost in the wild, a fire will spark some inspiration to keep going.

 It just feels like, “If you can make a fire…you can make it”.

-Just whip out your $1.50 gas station Bic, hold flame to wood, and presto you got yourself a warm campfire.
+Just whip out your $1.50 gas station Bic, hold flame to wood, and you’ve got yourself a warm campfire.

 But let me ask you this;